 Computer science students, programmers, system designers and researchers will be able to solve problems and master techniques that go beyond the treatment provided in introductory texts on operating systems, distributed computing and concurrency.
 Dozens of algorithms are presented and their performance is analyzed according to precise complexity measures.

 Highlights of the book include

 Gadi Taubenfeld is a Professor of Computer Science at the Interdisciplinary Center in Herzliya, Israel.
 He is an established authority in the area of concurrent and distributed computing and has published widely in leading journals and conferences.
 He was the head of the computer science division at Israelís Open University; member of technical staff at AT&T Bell Laboratories; consultant to AT&T Labs-Research; and a research scientist and lecturer at Yale University.
 He holds a PhD in Computer Science from the Technion - Israel Institue of Technology.

-The companion website will soon include valuable learning material including:
+The companion website includes the following valuable learning material: